asajeffrey/ecmascript_sharedmem/memmodel/README.md

 **Definition** A *program execution* is a candidate program execution where (─ppo⟶ ∪ ─rf→)* is a partial order. ∎

+## Compilation to and from C/C++ atomics

+The mapping from ECMAScript accesses to C/C++ accesses is:

+* ECMAScript non-atomic to C/C++ relaxed
+* ECMAScript atomic to C/C++ sequentially consistent

+The mapping from C/C++ accesses to ECMAScript accesses is:

+* C/C++ non-atomic to ECMAScript non-atomic
+* C/C++ relaxed to ECMAScript atomic
+* C/C++ acquire/consume/release to ECMAScript atomic
+* C/C++ sequentially consistent to ECMAScript atomic

+**Note**: C/C++ relaxed is mapped to ECMAScript atomic because relaxed accesses are required to be per-location sequentially consistent, and ECMAScript non-atomics are not.

+A common execution path is for a C program to be compiled to asm.js, then executed in a run-time environment implemented in C. In this case, a non-atomic access in the original program will be executed as relaxed, but any other access in the original program will be executed as sequentially consistent.

+In the (hopefully unlikely) case that a program is compiled from C to ECMAScript to C to ECMAScript to C, every memory access in the original program will become sequentially consistent.

 ## TODO